Anthony Read - 2017 blog posts archive

 Friends of Heene Cemetery meet up every Tuesday and Saturday at 2pm to clear graves and maintain the cemetery.

 On the third Saturday of every month Friends of Lancing Ring meet at 10am to do various tasks depending on their management plan and Friend of Whitebeam Woods meet at 10am to do woodland management tasks.

-These are just a few of the groups that work on green spaces across the area but you can find out about other groups on the Adur & Worthing Council website or by contacting the Parks and Foreshore department on email@example.com.
+These are just a few of the groups that work on green spaces across the area but you can find out about other groups on the Adur & Worthing Council website or by contacting the Parks and Foreshore department via email on firstname.lastname@example.org

-I can't emphasize enough how much fantastic work all the groups we work with do and every time I meet up with them their enthusiasm never diminishes so if you see them working and want to help just ask, they will definitely say yes.
+I can't emphasise enough how much fantastic work all the groups we work with do and every time I meet up with them their enthusiasm never diminishes so if you see them working and want to help just ask, they will definitely say yes.

 Photo: Friends of Lancing Ring